 - Board Certified Hearing Instrument Dispenser

 What Kind of Hearing Aid Specialist Job Opportunities Are There?

-In 2016, there was an estimated number of 6,800 jobs in the United States for Hearing Aid Specialist.
+In the United States, there were 6,800 jobs for Hearing Aid Specialist in 2016.
 New jobs are being produced at a rate of 20.6% which is above the national average.
 The Bureau of Labor Statistics predicts 1,400 new jobs for Hearing Aid Specialist by 2026.
-Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.
+There will be an estimated 600 positions for Hearing Aid Specialist per year.

 The states with the most job growth for Hearing Aid Specialist are Montana, Nevada, and Arizona.
 Watch out if you plan on working in North Dakota, Nebraska, or Maryland.
 These states have the worst job growth for this type of profession.